inspire-eu-validation/discovery-service/A.02.01.iso.searching.parameters.md

 # A.2.1 ISO searching parameters

-**Purpose**: Verification whether the Get Discovery Service Metadata operation supports the advertisement of all supported ISO queryables and all INSPIRE search criteria in the section “AdditionalQueryables”.
+**Purpose**: Verification whether the Get Discovery Service Metadata operation supports the advertisement of all supported ISO queryables.

 **Prerequisites**

 **Test method**

-Examine whether the Get Discovery Service Metadata operation supports the advertisement of all supported ISO queryables and all INSPIRE search criteria in the section “AdditionalQueryables”.
-More specifically:
+Examine whether the Get Discovery Service Metadata operation supports the advertisement of all [SupportedISOQueryables](#SupportedISOQueryables) as defined by Table 4 of [TG DISC](README.md#ref_TG_DISC)
-1. the SupportedISOQueryables are following: Operation, Format, OrganisationName, Type, ServiceType, DistanceValue, ResourceLanguage, RevisionDate, OperatesOn, GeographicDescriptionCode, AnyText, Modified, PublicationDate, ResourceIdentifier, ParentIdentifier, Identifier, CouplingType, TopicCategory, OperatesOnIdentifier, ServiceTypeVersion, TempExtent_end, Subject, CreationDate, OperatesOnName, Title, DistanceUOM, Denominator, TempExtent_begin, AlternateTitle, Language, HasSecurityConstraints, KeywordType, Abstract;
-2. the AdditionalQueryables are following: Relation, AccessConstraints, ResponsiblePartyRole, Lineage, SpecificationDate, ConditionApplyingToAccessAndUse, SpecificationDateType, MetadataPointOfContact, Classification, Date, OtherConstraints, Degree, SpecificationTitle.

 **Reference(s)**